 Here are three highly rated tours of the Snaefellsnes Peninsula from Reykjavík (perfect if you are staying in Reykjavík and don’t have plans to rent a car).

 What We Did

-On day 1, we drove from Reykjavik, hiked to Glymur Falls, and arrived on the Snaefellsnes Peninsula in the early afternoon.
+On day 1, we drove from Reykjavík, hiked to Glymur Waterfall, and arrived on the Snaefellsnes Peninsula in the early afternoon.
 We visited Kirkjufell and Grundarfjördur, had dinner at Bjargarsteinn, and spent one night in Grundarfjördur.

 On day 2, we drove counterclockwise around the Snaefellsnes Peninsula, visiting the remainder of the sights on this list.
 In the early evening, we checked into our hotel in Fludir, which was our home base for the Golden Circle and Landmannalaugar.

 There are numerous small towns located throughout the peninsula.
 Here are some of the highest rated hotels in these towns.